-- to stay at the hospital or outpatient centre for 1 to 2 hours after the procedure so the sedative can wear off.
+- Stay at the hospital or centre for 1 to 2 hours after the procedure so the sedative can wear off.

 - If you have a sedative, a friend or relative will also need to take you home after the procedure and stay with you for 24 hours.

-- bloating or nausea for a short time after the procedure, and even a sore throat for 1 to 2 days.
+- Bloating or nausea can persist for a short time after the procedure, and even a sore throat for 1 to 2 days.

-- to go back to your normal diet once your swallowing returns to normal
+- Go back to your normal diet once your swallowing returns to normal.

 An endoscopy is usually a safe procedure, and the risk of serious complications is very low.
 Rare complications include:

-- an infection in a part of the body the endoscope is used to examine – this may require treatment with antibiotics.
+- An infection in a part of the body the endoscope is used to examine – may require treatment with antibiotics.